Free Tax Preparation

 The Earned Income Tax Credit (EITC) is a refundable federal income tax credit for low- to moderate-income working individuals and families.
 In addition to the EITC, some families also can get the Child Tax Credit (CTC), which can be worth up to $1,000 per child.
 A single person who earned less than $14,800 last year and a family of five that earned less than $53,200 may qualify for a refundable EITC.
 Low-income seniors may qualify for the Tax Credit for the Elderly.
 The credits can reduce the amount of income taxes workers owe – but even workers who owe no taxes can qualify for credits.
 According to the IRS, the average refund was about $2,400 during the 2014 tax season.

-Do you know about the 2017 tax refund delays?
+Do you know about the EITC tax refund delays?

 If you are a taxpayer claiming the Earned Income Tax Credit (EITC) and Additional Child Tax Credit (ACTC), please read this.
-This year, the IRS will begin releasing your refunds after February 15.
+For the second year, the IRS will begin releasing your refunds after February 15th.
 However, the agency cautions taxpayers that these refunds are not likely to start arriving in bank accounts or on debit cards until the week of February 27.
 To find out more about this important change, please click here.